Court-martial of Breaker Morant: Initial charges

+Morant’s testimony

 Henry Ledeboer, an Intelligence Scout for Captain Taylor, took the stand and testified that on the day in question "he translated the sentence of a Court-Martial that condemned Visser to be shot."
 Ledeboer admitted, however, that "the court-martial" consisted merely of a discussion between four officers – Lieuts.
 Morant, Picton, Handcock, and Witton.
 According to The Times, "The prisoners elected to give evidence on their own behalf."
 Taking the stand, Lieut.
 Morant said that he had served under the command of Captain Hunt, "with the force charged with clearing the northern district of Boers", and that "it was regular guerrilla warfare".
 Lieut.
 Morant further testified that Captain Hunt, in giving orders to shoot prisoners, "acted on orders he brought from Pretoria."
 Lieut.
 Morant explained that he once "brought in 30 prisoners" and that "Captain Hunt reprimanded him for bringing them in at all, and told him not to do it again."

 Lieut.
 Morant further testified that he "took command after Captain Hunt was killed and went with reinforcements.
 When he learned the circumstances of Captain Hunt's death, and the way he had been maltreated", Lieut.
 Morant "followed the Boers and attacked their laager.
 The Boers cleared, leaving Visser, who had on a soldier's shirt, and was using Captain Hunt's trousers as a pillow.
 He was court-martialed and shot on this account."
 Lieut.
 Morant alleged that "the others all knew of Captain Hunt's orders."
 Lieut.
 Morant "had told them he had previously disregarded them, but after the way the Boers had treated Captain Hunt, he would carry out the orders which he regarded as lawful."